argyriou/kernel_selection/README.md

 The resulting optimization problem is not convex, in general.
 However, in certain cases of interest (such as Gaussian kernels), a *DC<sup>1</sup> decomposition* of the problem can be readily obtained.
 The algorithm implemented comes from the area of DC optimization and is tractable for a limited number of kernel parameters.

-To run the experiments in [A DC-Programming Algorithm for Kernel Selection](http://ttic.uchicago.edu/~argyriou/papers/dc-prog.pdf), execute the `digit_runs*.m` scripts.
+To run the experiments in [A DC-Programming Algorithm for Kernel Selection](http://ttic.uchicago.edu/~argyriou/papers/dc-prog.pdf), execute the `digit_runs*.m` scripts (after downloading and processing the MNIST data under `data/` as in the paper).

 <sup>1</sup>Difference of convex functions.